usnistgov/spring_cluster/README.md

 which simply goes into the src/ directory and runs make

-To add the python directory to your path, please run
+To add the python directory to your path, please run:

    cd src
    PYTHONPATH=$PYTHONPATH:`pwd`: